Fedihosting-Foundation/rooki-lemmy-verification-bot/README.md

 1. Lemmy Account ( Marked as Bot of course )
 2. A Mongodb Server (Best use self hosted or get one for free on mongodb compass website )
-3. (optional) A Discord Bot Token ( Required if you want to log anything )
+3. A Discord Bot Token

 ## Setup